BiancaVVV/CryptoTradingApplicationFrontEnd/README.md

 # CryptoTradingApplication
-This project is a web-based cryptocurrency trading platform developed as a diploma thesis by Bianca-Mihaela Veleanu.
+This project is a web-based cryptocurrency trading platform developed as a diploma thesis by me.
 It aims to provide an intuitive, secure, and efficient trading experience for users interested in digital asset investments.
 The platform includes features such as:

 User registration and login with email verification and optional two-factor authentication (2FA)